Water to the Capital

 Grandiose Waterways in the Landscape

 Historical records reveal several practical and aesthetic possibilities for landscape restoration.
-These options for aesthetic restorations include water management, ground stability, and the most attractively pleasurable recreation paths.
-Another way of describing these methods for natural conservation is the effectiveness of irrigation when combined with very gentle and beautiful hiking trails above dizzying precipices.
+These options for aesthetic restorations include water management, ground stability, and the most attractive recreation paths.
+Another way to describe these methods for natural conservation is the effectiveness of irrigation when combined with gentle and beautiful hiking trails that lead above dizzying precipices.

 Through these micro canals' associated need for strength and reliability, this need for reinforced waterways coincides with the suitability of dramatically beautiful and safe hiking trails where the steep slopes above or beneath these paths deliver an extraordinary beauty over grand views of often impossible precipitous.
 In addition, these tiny water canals are perfectly suitable for manufacturing using the historic self-healing Roman concrete.

-An excellent and cosy invitation to gain an initial practical view of these water harbouring technologies and a comfortable little walk by a lovely promenade to the right after the bridge crossing, shown within the map square [A] at Entoto Kidane Mehret (1).
-This place also offers an ideal little excursion for the young family on picnics or seeking sporty games.
-An open grass pitch here provides a breathtaking place just beneath the start of the mountain and an embracing enclosure of a sculptural curved river.
-However, the picture above does not show the Italian (19) construction at the site but a historical reservoir previously lost and forgotten in a bygone era.
-Although the water harbouring technology at Entoto Kidane Mehret (1) prevails mostly concealed underground, it is still at the same time alluring for exploration.
-Nevertheless, this underground construction at Entoto Kidane Mehret is certainly also today intriguing for analyzing its potential for today's civilization.
+An excellent and cosy invitation to gain an initial practical view of these water-harbouring technologies, accompanied by a comfortable walk along a lovely promenade to the right after crossing the bridge, as shown within the map square [A] at Entoto Kidane Mehret (1).
+This place also offers an ideal little excursion for young families, perfect for picnics or sports games.
+An open grass pitch here provides a breathtaking setting just beneath the start of the mountain and an enveloping enclosure of a sculptural, curved river.
+However, the picture above does not show the Italian (19) construction at the site, but rather a historical reservoir that was previously lost and forgotten in a bygone era.
+Although the water-harbouring technology at Entoto Kidane Mehret (1) is primarily concealed underground, its enigmatic and discrete indications of high-tech remain alluring for exploration.
+Nevertheless, this underground construction at Entoto Kidane Mehret is certainly also intriguing for today's civilisation's requirement of aesthetic and eco-friendly solutions for creating clean and safe water for its inhabitants.

 Entoto Kidane Mehret and its Valley [A]